bguesman/docsify-test/docs/editor/blocks/atmosphere_layer_block.md

 To address this, Expanse introduces the concept of screenspace layers---layers that are rendered in a less expensive (but still physically-based) fashion, per-camera pixel.
 Their main benefit is that they are free of some of the artifacts present in the spherical texture, they support a falloff distance from the player, and they support a form of screenspace volumetric shadowing.
 As such they are particularly useful for modeling fog, smoke, and other dense aerosols.

 With volumetric shadows turned off, these layers are extremely performant.
 However, with volumetric shadows on, they will perform raymarching against a downsampled version of the depth buffer.
-This can reduce performance---the performance hit can be mitigated by choosing an appropriate [depth buffer downsample factor](/editor/blocks/quality_settings_block?id=screenspace-depth-downscale) in your [quality settings block](/editor/blocks/quality_settings_block).
+This can reduce performance---the performance hit can be mitigated by choosing an appropriate [depth buffer downsample factor](/editor/blocks/quality_settings_block?id=screenspace-depth-downscale) in your [quality settings](/editor/blocks/quality_settings_block).

 >Screenspace Uniform